-Sampling and Reporting Frequency was changed from monthly to quarterly due to the small design flow of the facility, consistency among effluent data, and compliance with effluent limits.
+Sampling and reporting frequencies were reduced from monthly to quarterly.
+Discharge monitoring data submitted by the permittee shows that operations at the facility have been consistent and have low variability.
+Therefore, the Department has found the permittee eligible for reduced monitoring frequencies.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.